SGN (company): Funding for innovation

 In 2014, SGN was awarded funding from the industry regulator, Ofgem, to develop two projects.
 "Opening up the Gas Market" is an investigation into whether the British Gas Safety Regulations could be changed to accept different types of gas.
 "Robotics" is a project to develop technology for repairing steel mains without interrupting the gas.

 Thornton Heath gas explosion

 A gas explosion in Croydon, London, on 8 August 2022 resulted in the death of a 4-year-old girl, Sahara Salman.
 Several other local residents were seriously injured.
-SGN had been notified of the gas leak on 30 July, and despite sending someone to inspect the area reportedly failed to take additional action and ignored further warnings from local residents.
+SGN was reported to have been notified of the gas leak on 30 July.